bstellaceleste/OoH/README.md

 The use of EPML is a bit more tricky since it should be emulated.

-We use in our implementation the [Bochs](https://sourceforge.net/projects/bochs/files/bochs/2.6.11/) emulator.
+We use to this end the [Bochs](https://sourceforge.net/projects/bochs/files/bochs/2.6.11/) emulator.